Sarah C. M. Paine

 Sarah Crosby Mallory Paine (born 1957) is an American historian who was the William S. Sims University Professor of History and Grand Strategy at the U.S. Naval War College in Newport, Rhode Island.
-She has written and co-edited several books on naval policy and related affairs, and subjects of interest to the United States Navy or Department of Defense.
+She has written and co-edited several books on naval policy and grand strategy, as well as subjects of interest to the United States Navy or Department of Defense.
 Other works she has authored concern the political and military history of East Asia, particularly China and Japan, during the modern era.

+Education

+Paine graduated with a B.A., magna cum laude, in Latin American studies from Harvard College in 1979.
+She then obtained an M.I.A. from the School of International and Public Affairs of Columbia University in 1984, and an M.A. in Russian from Middlebury College in 1989.
+She spent ten years on her doctoral research on Russian and Chinese history at Columbia University, which included five years of research and language study in China, Taiwan, Russia, Japan, and Australia.
+She finally received her doctoral degree in history from Columbia in 1993.
+She has received two Title VIII fellowships from the Hoover Institution, two Fulbright fellowships, and other fellowships from Japan, Taiwan, and Australia.

 Career

-Paine graduated with a BA degree magna cum laude in Latin American studies at Harvard College in 1979; she then obtained an MIA from the School of International and Public Affairs of Columbia University in 1984, and an MA degree in Russian from Middlebury College in 1989.
-She spent ten years on her doctoral research in Russian and Chinese history at Columbia University, which included five years of research and language study in China, Taiwan, Russia, Japan, and Australia.
-She finally received her PhD degree in history from Columbia in 1993.
-She has received two Title VIII fellowships from the Hoover Institution, two Fulbright fellowships, and other fellowships from Japan, Taiwan, and Australia.
-She began her career at the Naval War College as an associate professor in 2000, was promoted to full professor in 2006, and from 2014 to 2025 she was the William S. Sims University Professor of History and Grand Strategy and also held the position of Ernest J. King Professor of Maritime History.
+Paine began her career at the Naval War College as an associate professor in 2000, and was promoted to full professor in 2006.
+From 2014 to 2025 she was the William S. Sims University Professor of History and Grand Strategy, and also held the position of Ernest J. King Professor of Maritime History.

 Personal life

-She has three brothers including John B. Paine III, and Thomas M. Paine.
+Paine has three brothers, including John B. Paine III, and Thomas M. Paine.